mobilecoinfoundation/mcips/text/0030-standardized-sender-sig.md

 Outside of the memo field, we have a notion of "receipts" and "confirmation numbers" which a sender can use to identify themselves to a recipient.
 These are hashes of the TxOut shared secret, which convince the recipient that whoever sent them this number must have access to secrets involved in the construction of the TxOut.
-These receipts have a "deniability" property also shared by signal messages.
+These confirmation numbers have a "deniability" property also shared by signal messages.
 This arises because they are based on the TxOut shared secret, which can be formed by the sender OR the recipient.
+(For more discussion, see the prior art section.)

 However, these confirmation numbers are not useful for convincing a third-party who is not a party to the transaction that a particular person sent the transaction, because only the transaction recipient is able to validate these numbers.